 On the bottom of the photograph are words indicating the photograph was originally published by the Arundel Society – a London Society of the second half of the 1800’s dedicated to the reproduction of art.
 It is interesting that the photograph of the portrait was cropped to only show the canvas itself (no frame), that lines were drawn in framing the photograph, and that the portrait’s number from the 1866 exhibition appears without any explanation.
 The appearance of the number without an indication of the exhibition implies that the photograph was taken from a collection or book of similar photographs of individual portraits from this exhibition.

-Since the mission of the Arundel Society was the reproduction of art, and that society was thriving at the time of the exhibition, it makes sense that they would have taken advantage of it.
+Since the mission of the Arundel Society was the reproduction of art, and that society was thriving at the time of the exhibition, it makes sense that they would have taken advantage of the exhibition.
 It would have been a tremendous opportunity to photograph these works of art before they all disappeared back into the private collections from which they had been drawn!
 And in the case of the now lost portrait of Sir Richard Lane, possibly before it disappeared altogether…

 A Funny Related Story

 Those of you who enjoy humorous ironies will love this one.
 Both Richard Lane and Thomas Howard (Earl of Arundel) appear in the 1844 painting, “The Trial of Strafford”.
 Thomas Howard is the imposing man leading the trial from the far end of Winchester Hall, seated higher than anyone else in that scene, and nearest the empty chair of the King.
-Would you believe that the Arundel Society – which I believe published both of these photographs – got their founding namesake’s photograph mixed up with another?
+Would you believe that the Arundel Society – which published both of these photographs – got their founding namesake’s photograph mixed up with another?

 If you read the entries in the catalog (which includes a bit of descriptive detail not included in these tags), you’ll discover that the photograph tagged as #723 does not match the description of that painting in the catalogue (which describes a man in armor, his right hand leaning on a baton).

 I had suspected this error when I studied the published photograph of portrait #723 (above).
 I was able to confirm it when I inspected the book of 77 photographs of the galleries of the 1866 exhibition held in the Royal Collection Trust at Windsor Castle.
 The painting described in the catalog was there, but it was not next to that of Richard Lane.
-There wasn’t room for it at that location – the painting of Lord Arundel in armor (#723) was on the backside of the same wall!
+There wasn’t room for it at that location – the painting of Lord Arundel in armor (#723) was on the backside of the same wall.
 As soon as the Royal Collection Trust gets the photographs of that book published online (which I’ve been told my research has prompted them to do), I will write a followup article on the 1866 exhibition and highlight this fun discovery!

 Kudos, David, and thank you.